quobyte/quobyte-in-action/0x_integrating_kubernetes/02_storage-classes.md

 2. A Kubernetes cluster with quobyte-clients + quobyte-csi plugin installed.

-Everything should be checked and it should already be verified that you have one working storage class that enables you to create persisten volume claims (PVC).
+Everything should be checked and it should already be verified that you have one working storage class that enables you to create persistent volume claims (PVC).

 ## Get started